pollythepocket/CS480_final_project/assignments/hw1/README.md

 - You can watch the tutorial video for the programming assignment: [https://www.youtube.com/watch?v=73AN7VV9Xcg](https://www.youtube.com/watch?v=73AN7VV9Xcg)

 ## Gradescope submission instructions
+- Create a PDF file from the completed theory assignment.
-- Submit the completed [theory/TheoryAssignment_1.docx](theory/TheoryAssignment_1.docx) and [programming/relationalAlgebra.cpp](programming/relationalAlgebra.cpp) file on Gradescope.
+- Submit the PDF file and completed [programming/relationalAlgebra.cpp](programming/relationalAlgebra.cpp) file on Gradescope.
 - If you have Gradescope access issue, send a message with your First name, Last name, and UIC email address.
 We will add you manually.